In Defense of Biblical Miracles

 By David P. Diaz, Ed.D.

-While the authenticity of miracles has often been intensely debated, it may surprise some to learn that the mention of miracles in the Bible is a rarity.
-Though a number of miracles have been cited throughout the Old and New Testaments, there is good reason to suggest that miracles were uncommon in biblical times.
-Indeed, as philosopher Richard Howe (2014, 633) has noted: “in the vast millennia of biblical history, miracles are not that common and occur in clusters… there is a purpose of miracles surrounding God’s working His revelation and will with mankind.”
-Most of the 126+ miraculous events recounted in the Bible were centered around certain people like Moses, the prophets of Israel, and Jesus.
-The miracles wrought through these spokespersons marked important events in the history of God’s people, but they were not, by any means, frequent occurrences.
+While the authenticity of miracles has been intensely debated, it may surprise some to learn that the mention of miracles in the Bible is a rarity.
+Although these supernatural events were memorably recorded in the Old and New Testaments, they surfaced only infrequently.
+Indeed, as philosopher Richard Howe has noted: “In the vast millennia of biblical history, miracles are not that common… there is a purpose of miracles surrounding God’s working His revelation and will with mankind” (2014, 633).

-Benedict de Spinoza (1632–1677), a Jewish-Dutch philosopher, attacked miracles head-on and, in the process, put forth his own brand of pantheism.4 He did not believe in a monotheistic God but instead equated God with nature.
-Spinoza understood miracles as a violation of natural law.
-He considered any claim that God could intervene in the natural course of events to be absurd: “I have taken miracles and ignorance as equivalent terms” (Spinoza 1996).
+While philosophers and theologians have an important role to play when it comes to metaphysical topics, many have rejected and sought to discredit miracles.
+For example, Benedict de Spinoza (1632–1677), a Jewish-Dutch philosopher, attacked miracles head-on and, in the process.
+Spinoza understood miracles to be a violation of natural law.
+Indeed, he considered the claim that God could intervene in the natural course of events to be absurd: “I have taken miracles and ignorance as equivalent terms” (Spinoza 1996).

-Spinoza’s argument against miracles can be summarized as follows: (1) The laws of nature flow from the necessity and perfection of the divine nature (i.e., the divine nature = the laws of nature).
-(2) Nothing can violate the laws of nature since nature is immutable (i.e., fixed, set, unchanging).
-(3) A miracle is a violation of the laws of nature.
-(4) Therefore, purported biblical ‘miracles’ violate the laws of nature and are, therefore, impossible.
+Spinoza’s argument against miracles can be summarized as follows: (1) The laws of nature flow from the necessity and perfection of the divine nature (i.e., the divine nature = the laws of nature);8 (2) Nothing can violate the laws of nature since nature is immutable (i.e., fixed, set, unchanging); (3) A miracle would be a violation of the laws of nature; (4) Therefore, miracles are impossible.

-The problem here is that Spinoza patently begs the question!5 The key premise is number 2: “Nothing can violate the laws of nature since nature is immutable.”
-If Spinoza knew in advance that natural laws are immutable, then, of course, miracles would be impossible.
-But, there was no way for Spinoza to prove this premise unless he already knew that violations of natural laws (i.e., miracles) are impossible.
-Instead, Spinoza merely assumed that natural laws are immutable.
-Nevertheless, assumptions cannot justify themselves.
+The problem here is that Spinoza patently begs the question!9 The key premise is number 2: “Nothing can violate the laws of nature since nature is immutable.”
+If Spinoza knew in advance that natural laws are unchanging and unchangeable, then, of course, miracles would be impossible.
+But, there is no way for Spinoza to prove this premise unless he already knows that violations of natural laws (i.e., miracles) are impossible.
+Instead, he merely assumed that premise 2 was true.
+Spinoza, thus, commits the fallacy of assuming the very thing he is trying to prove.

 David Hume (1711–1776) was perhaps best known for his philosophical skepticism, and he was especially skeptical of miracles.
 Following the naturalistic determinism of Spinoza, Hume reasoned as follows (1993, 76):